ameyag101/Projects/README.md

-This GitHub repository is for storing short projects, assignments, and exercises related to a variety of ML related technologies and techniques for future reference.
+This GitHub repository stores Jupyter notebook PDF files of short projects, assignments, and exercises related to a variety of ML related technologies and techniques for future reference.
 Projects exist in the following categories:

-- Big data tools exercises (Cassandra, MongoDB, SQL, Spark, Neo4j)
+- Big data tools coursework (Cassandra, MongoDB, SQL, Spark, Neo4j)

 - Traditional ML algorithms (PCA, Neural Nets, Random forests)

+- Labs on prompt engineering and fine-tuning LLMs (from Andrew Ng's Gen AI course)

 - Classification exercise using BERT